-Monday, March 8th is International Women’s Day!
-To celebrate the occasion, here are 3 inspirational women in STEM to motivate your child:
+March 8th is International Women’s Day!
+In honor of the incredible scientists, engineers, and mathematicians who have changed the world, here are 4 famous women in STEM to motivate your child!

 Margaret Hamilton is a computer scientist and software engineer who was directly responsible for developing in-flight software used by astronauts during the famous Apollo moon missions.
 Hamilton began as a programmer and moved towards system designs, eventually leading the team responsible for creating Command Module software to assist with lunar landing.

 During the famous Apollo 11 moon landing, the in-flight software Hamilton helped to develop warned the astronauts that something was wrong.
 The astronauts accidentally left a radar switch on without realizing it, causing the computer system to overload during the landing procedure.
 Hamilton’s priority alarm displays were designed to warn the astronauts in case of an emergency, and her software alerted them to the situation.

 Hamilton (shown above) was famously photographed standing next to listings of the software she and her team produced for the Apollo project in 1969!
 In 2016, Margaret Hamilton received the Presidential Medal of Freedom for her contributions to STEM fields.

 Sally Ride was a physicist and astronaut who became the first American woman and known LGBTQ+ person to visit space in 1983.
 Ride earned a master’s degree and PhD in physics from Stanford University and was heavily invested in space research prior to working for NASA.

 Ride applied to become an astronaut in 1978 and was one of only 35 people selected out of 8,000 applications.
 During press conferences, questions about Ride’s gender often came up.
 Despite this, Ride always claimed to see herself in one way only – as an astronaut.